Quasi-Einstein structures and Hitchin's equations: Rigidity of quasi-Einstein manifolds

 \subsection{Rigidity results}

-The most general solution to the QEE on a surface admitting a Killing vector is presented in \cite{CDKL24}.
+The most general solution to the QEE on a 2-manifold admitting a Killing vector is presented in \cite{CDKL24}.
 In this work it is also investigated which of these solutions extend to a two-sphere.
-Combined with Theorem \ref{RQEi} and the results in Section \ref{top}, we obtain a complete classification of quasi-Einstein structures on a compact surface with $m \notin (0,2)$.
+Combined with Theorem \ref{RQEi} and the results in Section \ref{top}, we obtain a complete classification of quasi-Einstein structures on a compact 2-manifold with $m \notin (0,2)$.

-\begin{proof}[Proof of Corollary \ref{surfrig}] It is shown in \cite[Theorem 1.2]{CSW11} that any closed quasi-Einstein surface with $X$ a gradient must be trivial\footnote{In \cite{CSW11} only positive values of $m$ were considered, but the proof of \cite[Theorem 1.2]{CSW11} can be generalised to any $m \neq 0$.}.
+\begin{proof}[Proof of Corollary \ref{surfrig}] It is shown in \cite[Theorem 1.2]{CSW11} that any closed quasi-Einstein 2-manifold with $X$ a gradient must be trivial\footnote{In \cite{CSW11} only positive values of $m$ were considered, but the proof of \cite[Theorem 1.2]{CSW11} can be generalised to any $m \neq 0$.}.
 We may therefore assume that $X$ is non-gradient, in which case the existence of a Killing vector is guaranteed for $m \notin (0,2)$ by Theorem \ref{RQEi}.
 Moreover, Corollary~\ref{topQEE} implies that any such solution must be on the two-sphere.
 The result now follows from the classification \cite[Theorem~1.1]{CDKL24}. \end{proof}

-Returning to the $n$-dimensional case, once we know that $K$ is Killing and $[K,X]=0$, it is useful to consider the identity (\ref{identity}) before contracting with $K$.
+Returning to the $n$-dimensional case, once we know that $K$ is Killing and $[K,X]=0$, it is useful to revisit the identity in Lemma \ref{lemid}.
 The arguments below are analogous to those in \cite{KL24} for $m = 2$. \begin{cor} Let $(M,g,X)$ be a closed and connected quasi-Einstein manifold such that either $X$ is a gradient or $m$ is outside the interval $(2-n,2)$.
 Then the function